(This article involves a lot of visual material not easily demonstrated by words; therefore we recommend watching the video below instead).

 When Paco du Lucia arrived on the flamenco scene, he used a different 'modern' posture which revolutionised flamenco guitar.
 It involves placing your right leg over your left leg.
 As before, you still place your guitar in your hip, with a relaxed left hand and right shoulder.

-The problem with this position however is that after a short while you start to get aches.
+The problem with this position however is that after a short while you start to get aches – see for yourself!

 A middle way: the modern posture with a footstool